ptahmose/libczi-zeiss/docs/source/pages/czicmd_usage.rst

   -j,--jpgxrcodec DECODERNAME
                     Choose which decoder implementation is used.
-Specifying "WIC" will request the Windows-provided decoder - which is only available on Windows.By default the internal JPG-XR-decoder is used.
+Specifying "WIC" will request the Windows-provided decoder - which is only available on Windows.
+By default the internal JPG-XR-decoder is used.

   -v,--verbosity VERBOSITYLEVEL